zmx21/G2GSnake/README.md

 ```
 ./launch_shiny.sh
 ```
+Depending on system configuration, you may need sudo permission.

 The GUI should appear in http://localhost:3838/, which can be viewed in any web browser.

 Raw summary statistics are stored in `workflow/results`, grouped based on pathogen gene.